 IN PROGRESS....Lucy Speaks

-Satch turned toward the light.
+Satch nodded and burst around the wall, shining his light before him.
 Then he sucked in his breath, causing a wave of coughing from the forgotten stench.
 He covered his face with an arm and stared.
 “Jesus H. Christ.”

-Jenkins’ light shone on the corner of a stained, moldy mattress, lying on the floor against the wall.
+His light shone on the corner of a stained, moldy mattress, lying on the floor against the wall.
 Tufts of padding seeped from gashes in its side, dyed red and brown like little blood clots dotting the shreds of material.
-Cigarette butts and more needles stretched from the mattress to the wall.
-A broken bottle, encrusted with blood and hair, rested against a thick chain bolted into the floor.
-The chain ran up onto the makeshift bed, and Jenkins followed it with her light.
+What looked like a broken broomstick, the tip encrusted with blood, rested against a thick chain bolted into the floor.
+The chain ran up onto the makeshift bed, and Satch followed it with his light.
 Zip-tied to the end was an emaciated wrist and naked little girl.